 23 Mar Change is gonna come

-I’ve been an entrepreneur for 21 years and have gone through two recessions and 9/11.
+I’ve been an entrepreneur and a business owner for 21 years and have gone through two recessions and 9/11.
 This pandemic I’m experiencing is like two recessions and 9/11 all rolled up into one x 10.

 My Waxing Co business in Honolulu is down 40% from March 1st – March 18th from last year.
 It’s down 30% from last week.

 I’ve had to furlough staff who often are living paycheck to paycheck.

 It’s heartbreaking for me and other entrepreneurs to lay off our teams.
 We work hard to provide jobs often forgoing our own livelihoods for the benefit of others.

 The difference between this crisis and the others I’ve experienced is now I don’t feel alone.

 I have a tribe of entrepreneurs in EO Entrepreneurs’ Organization, NAWBO National Association of Women Business Owners and the female founders at my startup Orange & Bergamot.

 It’s relieving to see some businesses thrive during this time — Zoom, home gyms, online distance learning, certain online / e-commerce products, lawyers.